 The NICHD has expanded its funding of research on PFDs, including pelvic organ prolapse and urinary and fecal incontinence.
-Most of this research is supported through the Pelvic Floor Disorders Network (PFDN), which the NICHD established in 2001 to encourage collaborative research on PFDs and to improve patient care.
-The PFDN is currently supported through the Gynecological Health and Disease Branch (GHDB).
+A lot of this research is supported through the Pelvic Floor Disorders Network (PFDN)

 PFDN research has advanced understanding of the prevalence, epidemiology, and risk factors for PFDs and has informed clinicians regarding diagnosis and treatment modalities.
 For example:

 - The PFDN’s Anticholinergic vs. Botox Comparison Study (ABC) was a double-blind, double-placebo-controlled randomized trial that provided much-needed data comparing these two commonly prescribed treatments for urgency urinary incontinence.
 The trial found that the medications equally reduced the frequency of daily urinary incontinence but had different side effect profiles ( PMID: 23036134).

 - A PFDN study of colpocleisis, a surgical procedure used in older women to treat vaginal prolapse, found that the procedure also helped to eliminate or reduce bothersome bowel symptoms (PMID: 19960182).

 - PF DN research validated two numerical scales, originally developed for men who had undergone hernia surgery, for evaluating the effects of surgery on pain and physical activities in women who had undergone surgery for pelvic organ prolapse (PMID: 22777367 and PMID: 22777368).

 - Using National Health and Nutrition Examination Survey data, the PFDN provided, for the first time, national prevalence estimates of symptomatic PFDs in women in the United States.